Online UTI Treatment Without Insurance

 Related reading

-Last reviewed: April 20, 2026 · References: IDSA Uncomplicated UTI Guidelines, CDC Antibiotic Stewardship, AUA Recurrent UTI Guideline.
+Online visits are reviewed by licensed clinicians credentialed in the patient's state.
+Last reviewed: May 29, 2026 · References: IDSA Uncomplicated UTI Guidelines, CDC Antibiotic Stewardship, AUA Recurrent UTI Guideline.